winglang/wing/README.md

 Check out our [contribution guide](https://github.com/winglang/wing/blob/main/CONTRIBUTING.md) to learn how to set up a development environment and contribute to the project.
 We appreciate your support and look forward to soaring to new heights together! 🚀

-We are grateful to our entire community 🙏 for contributing bug fixes and improvements:
+We are incredibly grateful to our entire community 🙏 for contributing bug fixes and improvements:

 <a href="https://github.com/winglang/wing/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=winglang/wing" />